rinalds98/artful-visions/README.md

         - Shop - brings the user to the products page.
         - My Account -> Log-In/Register - brings the user to the respective pages.
         - Search - Works as intended and searches the database with a query.
         - Cart/Bag - Works as intended by bringing the user to the Bag section.
-It also displays total bag value if the user has something added to the cart.
+It also displays the total bag value if the user has something added to the cart.
-        - Does not show 'Log-Out', 'My Profile' or (*'Product Management' - Only shows if user is superuser)* nav links
+        - Does not show 'Log-Out', 'My Profile, or (*'Product Management' - Only shows if a user is a superuser)* nav links
     - User Logged In:
         - Home link - works as intended bringing the user back to the home page.
         - shop - brings the user to the products page.
         - Search - Works as intended and searches the database with a query.
         - Cart/Bag - Works as intended by bringing the user to the Bag section.
-It also displays total bag value if the user has something added to the cart.
+It also displays the total bag value if the user has something added to the cart.
         - Log-Out - brings the user to the log-Out page.
         - Does not show 'Log-In' or 'Register' nav links.